 A bit more about the 4-year integrated program…

 This course is structured to cater to the needs of Senior Primary and Secondary Schools where the subjects are general in nature and students must learn basic and fundamental concepts in the fields of Maths, Science, Languages and Social Sciences.
 The core element of the course is based on primary concerns of teacher education and subjects within.

 The B.Sc.
 B.Ed.
-4-year integrated course is offered in two different combinations, PCB and PCM.
-PCB means Physics, Chemistry and Biology for AB and B group of Science stream at 12th level, whereas PCM means Physics, Chemistry and Maths for AB and A group of Science stream.
+The 4-year integrated course is offered in two different combinations, PCB and PCM.
+PCB means Physics, Chemistry, and Biology for AB and B group of Science stream at 12th level, whereas PCM means Physics, Chemistry, and Maths for AB and A group of Science stream.
 Candidates who have passed 12th Science examination in AB and B Group can opt for PCB, whereas AB and A Group can opt for PCM.

 As a part of programme, students are offered skill courses to enhance their teaching skills.